Elderly Care Jobs in UK With Visa Sponsorship

 • Following the delivery of medication, keep an eye out for and record any adverse effects or changes in the old person’s condition.

-• To guarantee that prescribed treatments are followed, help in planning and monitoring drug regimes.
+• To guarantee that prescribed treatments are followed, help in planning and monitoring drug regimens.

 Health Monitoring: